A new formulation for the 3-D Euler equations with an application to subsonic flows in a cylinder: A conserved quantity and a system of new conservation laws

-\begin{remark} {\it Our original goal is to construct a smooth subsonic flow satisfying the prescribed incoming flow angles and the Bernoulli's function at the inlet and the given end pressure at the exit.
+\begin{remark} {\it The equation (\ref{da100}) has its own interest, since it may be used to raise the regularity for the velocity field as explained in the following.
+Our original goal is to construct a smooth subsonic flow satisfying the prescribed incoming flow angles and the Bernoulli's function at the inlet and the given end pressure at the exit.
 Assume that the boundary data are in $C^{2,\alpha}$.
 Since the Bernoulli's function is conserved and will not lose regularity when integrating along the particle path, then $B \in C^{2,\alpha}$.
 It follows from (\ref{da3}) that $s$ satisfies a second order elliptic equation \be \ee

 This shows that $s$ also possesses $C^{2,\alpha}$ regularity in general.
 However, $\beta_2$ and $\beta_3$ will lose one order derivative in the process of integrating the transport equations.
 Roughly speaking, the quantity $W$ may help to raise the regularity of $\beta_2$ and $\beta_3$.
 Since $W$ satisfies (\ref{da100}), $W$ should have $C^{1,\alpha}$ regularity in general.
 Combining this with the first three equations in (\ref{da3}), one can obtain a divergent-curl system for $\beta_2$ and $\beta_3$, which may help to raise one more regularity for $\beta_2$ and $\beta_3$.
 So the velocity field would possess the same regularity as that of the pressure.
-The above informal argument indicates that whether the Bernoulli's function is constant or not is not so essential for enhancing the regularity of the velocity field. }
+The above informal argument indicates that whether the Bernoulli's function is constant or not is not so essential for enhancing the regularity of the velocity field.